You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 Walt Disney (source)

-Probably the single most critical factor to driving revenue and consistently growing market share in ecommerce is increasing the repeat business of loyal customers.
-No matter what the particulars of your brand message, you have to know your product pages are compelling.
+The single most critical factor in driving revenue and consistently growing market share in e-commerce is increasing the repeat business of loyal customers.
+No matter the particulars of your brand message, you have to know your product pages are compelling.

 Product pages have to be compelling enough for visitors to convert to customers.

-But even more importantly, you need to be certain your customers are both coming back and recommending your products to their friends and family.
+But even more importantly, you must ensure your customers are returning and recommending your products to their friends and family.
 Answering “How?” is more important than explaining “What?”
+You need a PIM tool.
+A PIM system stores your product data and enhances your brand messaging.
+Therefore, you can make your brand message clear and powerful.
 So let’s cut to the chase:

-You’d be hard pressed to find anyone in ecommerce who’d say achieving a high level of customer loyalty isn’t a key goal of every brand message strategy.
+It’d be hard to find anyone in ecommerce who’d say achieving high customer loyalty isn’t a key goal of every brand message strategy.
 There may be less agreement about how to get there.
 But it’s easy to see how PIM supports that complex strategy you’ve spent so much time fine-tuning.

 8 Core Benefits of PIM That Serve Brand Message